EmmaT0611/Analysis-on-SP500-Index-Big-Tech-stocks-growth-from-2018-to-2023/README.md

 Mini project as part of 3 months bootcamp at Institute of Data (Singapore).

 Objective:
-1. Identify top sectors contributing to S&P500 performance
+1. Identify top sectors S&P500 index
 2. Determine the growth of top sectors over 5 years and the rate of return
 3. Investigate Big Tech stocks performance over time